 All of the group's child sites share the same screen-sets.
 Therefore, screen-sets can only be created and edited within the Parent site's Dashboard.

 When navigating to a child site's settings page in the Console, you will notice that the Screen-Sets tab is gone, however, a member site can still choose its default screen-set out of the available ones from the Policies tab by checking the Override master settings checkbox.
+In this case, in the parent site, create the screen-set that you wish to use in the child site, and select it in the child's Policies page.

 By default, group sites share the same Email Templates.